DanielWGross/bookish-octo-guide/README.md

 - ✅ How do we add a Database
 - ✅ How do we get our Database deployed w/ Heroku
 - ✅ How do we add GraphQL w/ Apollo on both sides

-# How do we add linting/formatting
+- ✅ How do we add linting/formatting

-# How do we add authentication
+- How do we add authentication to the FE & BE

+- How do we automate status checks (like linting and formatting and deploying) on GitHub w/ GitHub actions